framgia/Training-Guideline/Kotlin/kotlin.en.md

 Account: Use personal mail to register for an account

-NOTE:  You have to set an account similar to your Chatwork account
+NOTE:  You have to set an account similar to your Slack account
 ```
-Ví dụ:
+Example:
   Full name: Nguyen Van A
   Course: Android 03
   Position: Open Education